FACULTY

 My current book project, Another Way of Being: Adab in the Persianate World outlines how a shared sense Persianate adab (as culture) was imagined and enacted in the transregional circulation of people, texts, practices, and ideas between Iran and Hindustan just before modern empires.
 I treat adab as embodied ethical forms (of social conduct, for instance) tied to aesthetic forms that lived beyond the written page or word, animating social meanings and practices, and providing a grammar of experience more broadly.
 Beyond circulation and the shape of the Persianate world, I focus on the ubiquitous politically and socially significant forms of companionship that structured both Persianate societies and the texts that remain of them.
 I argue that understanding the constitutive importance of these relationships allows us to read texts anew, envision historical political forms differently, and to see a homo amicus as the normative desiring subject of Persianate culture.
 I also think through how to understand religious, class, and gendered difference from this normative subject.

-My work has been supported by grants from the ACLS/Mellon Foundation; the Social Science Research Council (SSRC)/Mellon Foundation; and the Institute for Religion, Culture, and Public Life at Columbia.
+My work has been supported by grants from the ACLS/Mellon Foundation and the Social Science Research Council (SSRC)/Mellon Foundation; as well as the Institute for Religion, Culture, and Public Life and the Center for the Study of Social Difference at Columbia.
 I have been a postdoctoral fellow at the Center for the History of Emotions, Max Planck Institute for Human Development in Berlin and a senior faculty fellow at the Heyman Center for the Humanities at Columbia.

 Undergraduate courses regularly taught: Societies and Cultures Across the Indian Ocean (global core); Asian Humanities (global core); Contemporary Civilization (Core).